Find Out

 Laura Grant

-I am very proud of the work that TIRED Movement is doing and whilst change takes time by building a community we can work together to be the change we want to see.
+I am very proud of the work that TIRED Movement is doing and, whilst change takes time by building a community, we can work together to be the change we want to see.

 Stacey Green

-I am currently spearheading the RED (Representation and Equity in Dance) 3-year research project alongside Lead Researcher Dr. Imogen Aujla, working with several vocational colleges including Bird College and Laine Theatre Arts.
+I am currently spearheading the RED (Representation and Equity in Dance) 3-year research project alongside Lead Researcher Dr. Imogen Aujla, working with several UK vocational colleges including Bird College and Laine Theatre Arts.

 I regularly deliver talks all over the UK, raising awareness about the importance of racial representation in dance education and have supported and empowered hundreds of students to share their voice